-Crayfish salad with avocado, red cabbage and cucumber has fresh flavors and makes a delightful summer salad recipe that can be eaten as a light lunch.
+Crayfish salad with avocado, red cabbage and cucumber has fresh asian flavors and makes a delightful summer salad recipe that can be eaten as a light lunch.

 Whenever I see crayfish at the supermarkets or fish market here in Dubai, I yearn for the crayfish recipes of my childhood.

 My father loved to spend weekends and summer holidays near a small fishing village called Paternoster on the Cape West Coast.
 During the recreational fishing season (usually between November and April) he went to the beach every morning to buy fresh crayfish off the fishermen as they came in with the catch of the day.

 One of my most memorable meals was breaking the fast of Ramadhan with freshly caught and cooked crayfish dipped in garlic butter or mayonnaise.
 My father drove us down to Paternoster on a summer’s Saturday afternoon, after a call to the fisherman Russel and his grandmother, to check whether they had any crayfish for sale.
 Russel told my father ‘moenie worry nie, ek gaan vars kreef vang vir julle’, meaning ‘Don’t worry, I will catch fresh crayfish for you’.

 By the time we reached their home the pot was on the stove and the recently caught crayfish was literally done the minute we stepped over the threshold.
 It was one of the most delicious meals I have ever had.